Ushankar-1/Math-utilities/README.md

 factorBreaker.java (Java) - given an integer, prints all of its prime factors.
 Complete.

-Binary_11/20/16.py - Randomly generates binary numbers that fill a typical IDLE window.
+Binary_11/20/16.py (Python) - Randomly generates binary numbers that fill a typical IDLE window.
 Complete.